aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/using_smithy.md

 }
 ```

-### Supported Protocols
+### Supported protocols

-Currently only [AWS restJson1](https://smithy.io/2.0/aws/protocols/aws-restjson1-protocol.html) is supported.
-Please ensure your service is annotated with the `@restJson1` trait.
+PDK only supports [AWS restJson1](https://smithy.io/2.0/aws/protocols/aws-restjson1-protocol.html) currently, so make sure your service is annotated with the `@restJson1` trait.

 ### Authorizers

 Smithy supports [adding API Gateway authorizers in the model itself](https://smithy.io/2.0/aws/aws-auth.html).
-Given that at model definition time one usually does not know the ARN of the user pool or lambda function for an authorizer, it is recommended to add the authorizer(s) in your Api CDK construct.
+If you do not have the ARN of the user pool or lambda function for an authorizer while defining the model, we recommend adding the authorizer(s) in your API CDK construct.

+!!! info

-If using Smithy generated clients, some authorizer traits (eg sigv4) will include configuring the client for that particular method of authorization, so it can be beneficial to still define authorizers in the model.
-We therefore support specifying authorizers in both the model and the construct, but note that the construct will take precedence where the authorizer ID is the same.
+    If you use Smithy generated clients, some authorizer traits such as sigv4 will include configuring the client for that particular method of authorization, so it is beneficial to define authorizers in the model.

+    PDK supports specifying authorizers in both the model and the construct, but the construct will take precedence where the authorizer ID is the same.

-## Customising the Smithy Build
+## Customizing the Smithy build

-When you synthesize the `TypeSafeApiProject`, it will contain a `model/smithy-build.json` file which customises the smithy build, for example its conversion to OpenAPI.
-You can customise this file by adjusting the `model.options.smithy.smithyBuildOptions`, for example:
+When you synthesize the `TypeSafeApiProject`, it will contain a `model/smithy-build.json` file which customises the Smithy build, such as its conversion to OpenAPI.
+You can customise this file by adjusting the `model.options.smithy.smithyBuildOptions`:

 === "TS"